sqlxpert/10-minute-aws-client-vpn/README.md

       `~/custom_folder/client1.domain.tld.key` key file.

-    - Rename `~/custom_folder` and note that you must also continue to protect `easy-rsa/easyrsa3/pki` and `downloaded-client-config.ovpn` .
+    - Rename `~/custom_folder` and note that you must also continue to protect `easy-rsa/easyrsa3/pki` and `downloaded-client-config.ovpn`&nbsp;.
 All three contain copies of your key.

  5. Download either the latest [OpenVPN](https://openvpn.net) client (Resources &rarr; Connect Client